b-k/narratives-distributions/README.md

 shock and their mean level is measured and reported, this wonderful piece of mathematics just saved you the trouble.

-Now you can focus your energeies on the more novel parts of the storyline.
+Now you can focus your energies on the more novel parts of the storyline.
 Of course, those too may have closed-form shortcuts that save you the trouble of writing down an open-form simulation.
 Your final model may wind up being a combination of closed-form submodels.